hashicorp/consul/website/source/docs/agent/watches.html.md

 ## Handlers

 The watch configuration specifies the view of data to be monitored.
 Once that view is updated, the specified handler is invoked.
-Supported handlers are any executable or HTTP endpoint.
+Handlers can be either an executable or a HTTP endpoint.
 A handler receives JSON formatted data with invocation info, following a format that depends on the type of the watch.
 Each watch type documents the format type.
 Because they map directly to an HTTP API, handlers should expect the input to match the format of the API.
 A Consul